 Sifting through the masses of online content to make good decisions about what to read, listen to or learn next is difficult.
 Sometimes, next to impossible.
 A way to make sense of the constant bombardment of content is to curate.
 At Filtered, we’ve hand curated over 800 assets across multiple platforms; our demo product, our L&D version, and client projects as well.

-We use this system of manual curation to build a training set for our algorithm stack magpie to automatically source and tag content.
+We use this system of manual curation to build a training set for content intelligence, our technology that automatically sources and tags content according to its business usefulness.
 We’ve developed our own 6-step process: Understand, Source, Evaluate, Publish, Maintain, Analyse.